wormhole-foundation/docs.wormhole.com/docs/overview/core-concepts.md

 - [**Relayer**](../guide/components/relayer.md) - Any off chain process that relays a VAA to the target chain.

+  - [**Automatic Relayers**](../guide/components/relayer.md#automatic-relayers) - A decentralized relayer network which delivers messages that are requested on-chain via the Wormhole Relay Contract.
+Also referred to as `Generic Relayers`
   - [**Specialized Relayers**](../guide/components/relayer.md#specialized-relayers) - Relayers that only handle VAAs for a specific protocol or cross chain application.
 They can execute custom logic off-chain, which can reduce gas costs and increase cross-chain compatibility.
 Currently, cross chain application developers are responsible for developing and hosting specialized relayers.
-  - [**Generic Relayers**](../guide/components/relayer.md#automatic-relayers) - A decentralized relayer network which delivers messages that are requested on-chain via the Wormhole Relay Contract.
-Also referred to as `Automatic Relayers`